benslern/CSE701_Final_Project/README.md

 **Return:** bigint

 This operator overload is a friend of the bigint class.
+Therefore, the algorithm it implements must ensure the class invariants are upheld.
 In order to simplify the subtraction algorithm, the operator overload only computes the differences of two bigints if both of those bigints are positive and operand1 >= operand2.
-If either operand is negative, then they are handled by converting them to mathematically equivalent equations using the + and - operators.
+If either operand is negative, or operand1 < operand2, then they are handled by converting them to mathematically equivalent equations using the + and - operators.

 * operand1 is negative and operand2 is positive.
 The function returns the value -((-operand1)+operand2).
 * operand1 is positive and operand2 is negative.
 The function returns the value operand1+(-operand2).
 * operand1 and operand2 are negative.
 The function returns the value ((-operand2)-(-operand1)).
 * operand1 and operand2 are negative, and operand1 < operand2.
 The function returns the value -(operand2-operand1).

 When both bigints are both positive and operand1 >= operand2, the function uses the following algorithm to calculate the sum.
-Additionally, because of these conditions the difference is always positive and so the resulting bigint always has a `isNeg` that is true.
+Additionally, because of these conditions the difference is always positive and so the resulting bigint always has a `isNeg` that is false.
 This ensures the `isNeg` class invariant is upheld.

 1) If the numbers have different numbers of digits, then the algorithm pads the smaller number with leading zeros.
 By doing this, the algorithm ensures the digits of the numbers are index aligned with digits of the same order.
 For example, given the numbers `123` and `56`.
 If the algorithm accessed the digit at `number[1]`, the digit of the first number would represent a value of 20, whereas the digit of the second number would represent a value of 6.
 By inserting a leading zero and changing the second bigint vector to `056`, the digit at `number[1]` now becomes 50, and so is of equivalent order.
 Additionally, create a string `value` that will represent the digits of the new bigint.